Last updated on October 5th, 2017 at 01:12 am

 I now had a positive mindset about Couchsurfing and when I reached Bali, I joined a Couchsurfing meetup. and met some 15 Couchsurfers in a cafe and later, 5 of us went pub hopping.
 Traversing through the upbeat lanes of Bali, we had great fun and ended up partying till 5 Am in morning.
 I had just made friends in Bali!
 To read my detailed experience, read this blog post: How Couchsurfing helped me during my first Solo Trip.

-Later, I met folks in Vietnam, organised a pub crawl in Singapore which was a smashing hit and was hosted by one Couchsurfer in Ubud and one in Gili Meno.
+Later, I met folks in Vietnam, organized a pub crawl in Singapore which was a smashing hit and was hosted by one Couchsurfer in Ubud and one in Gili Meno.

 When I returned to India, I was already hooked!
 I decided to give back to the Couchsurfing community due to the experiences I had during my trip.
 I started hosting folks from different walks of life.